gatling/gatling-workshop/README.md

                     .pause(2)
                     .exec(http("Load Product Page").get("/product/deepest-blue"))
 ```
-> Let's run it again, to see if it works, and how different requests are handled in our results page.
+> We would be interested in running it again, to see if it works, and how different requests are handled in our results page.
+>
 > But going to the interface to upload the package and start the simulation is a bit cumbersome, and as we are going to do it a bunch of time, I suggest we take a different approach: building and uploading the package to the cloud in one single CLI command.
 > In order to do so, we first need to create an **API token**.
-On the **token** page, hit **create**, give it a name and select the **Configure** Organization role, which will give it all the permissions we'll need to upload packages and start simulations from the CLI.
+> On the **token** page, hit **create**, give it a name and select the **Configure** Organization role, which will give it all the permissions we'll need to upload packages and start simulations from the CLI (No need to configure team roles, as you already have the highest role at the organization level).
 > Click **save** to generate the token, copy and paste it in the pom.xml under the `gatling-maven-plugin` section like so :
 >
 > ```xml